wuhuwuhuhu/InterNatter/README.md

 To run the app:
 + First Time
   - Download node.js and mongodb.
-Download the code and then enter to the InterNatter folder by command prompt(windows: cmd).
+Clone the code and then enter to the InterNatter folder by command prompt(windows: cmd).
   - Then input npm i express ejs mongoose nodemon, and press enter to download packages.
 + Every Time
   - Start mongod.exe and mongo.exe.